Catarina M. Rato Reg. MBACP (Accred)

 64 Wilbury Road

-I am a BACP Registered and Accredited Counsellor/Psychotherapist in private practice working with a wide range of issues.
+I am a BACP Registered and Accredited Counsellor/Psychotherapist and Supervisor in private practice working with a wide range of issues.
 I am committed to providing counselling in a safe, confidential and non-judgmental environment for you to speak freely about the issues that are of most concern to you, in a way that is sometimes not possible with friends or family.

 Sharing your thoughts and feelings with an experienced counsellor can help you make sense of life circumstances and lead you on a journey of self-awareness and personal growth.